Air China Flight 112: Pattern of spread

 LSK became the source of infection to another 20 passengers and two crew members.
 Passengers up to seven rows away from him were affected.
 Of those later interviewed, eight of the 23 in front or to the side and 10 of the 88 behind LSK, caught the virus.
 The incident became the largest in-flight transmission of SARS, probably due to the presence of a super-spreader.

-Upon arrival at Beijing, LSK was seen in hospital but not admitted.
+Upon arrival in Beijing, LSK was seen in hospital but not admitted.
 The following day he was taken by family members to a second hospital, where he was successfully resuscitated before being admitted with suspected atypical pneumonia.
 He subsequently died on 20 March 2003.
-Following investigations, at least 59 people with SARS in Beijing were traced back to LSK, including three of his own family and six of the seven healthcare workers from the emergency room during his resuscitation.
+Following investigations, at least 59 people with SARS in Beijing were traced back to LSK, including three of his own family members and six of the seven healthcare workers from the emergency room during his resuscitation.

 Within eight days of the flight, 65 passengers were contacted, of which 18 had become unwell.
 Sixteen of these were confirmed with SARS and the other two were highly probable.
 Thirteen were from Hong Kong, four from Taiwan and one from Singapore.
 Another four from China who were not directly interviewed, were reported to the WHO.
 The average time for the onset of symptoms was four days.
 None of these 22 people had any other exposure to SARS other than on Flight 112.

 Flight attendant Meng Chungyun, age 27, travelled home to Inner Mongolia where she infected her mother, father, brother, doctor and husband Li Ling, who later died.
 Flight attendant Fan Jingling also travelled back home to Inner Mongolia and together both became sources of infection for almost 300 people in Inner Mongolia.

 The group of 33 tourists who were on the flight destined for a five-day tour of Beijing, were joined by another three people in Beijing.
 Two of the three were together and the third unconnected.
 The three and the group were unknown to each other and had different plans before and after the flight.
 On 23 March 2003, a local hospital notified the Department of Health in Hong Kong of three people with SARS.
 Contact tracing revealed that these three people were the same three that had joined the Beijing tourist group, 10 of whom also became unwell.
 Laboratory testing confirmed SARS in all 13.

 One passenger was an official from the Chinese ministry of commerce.
 He fell ill in Bangkok.
 On 23 March 2003, he returned to Beijing, sitting next to Pekka Aro, a Finnish official at the International Labour Organization in Geneva, who was going to Beijing in preparation for a China employment forum.
-Aro became ill on 28 March and was admitted to hospital on 2 April.
+Aro fell ill on 28 March and was admitted to hospital on 2 April.
 He was the first foreign national to die from SARS in China.
 Five of the passengers from Flight 112 died from SARS.